SALV0-Dev/Lane-Centering-Accuracy-Metric/README.md

 # Lane Centering Accuracy Metric using ArUco Marker based Local Positioning System (LPS) in small rover environment

-See the documentation for this project on my LinkedIn Page www.linkedin.com/in/salvatore-pernice - Autonomous System Engineering (ASE) Bachelor Project
+See the documentation for this project on my LinkedIn Page www.linkedin.com/in/salvatore-pernice - Autonomous System Engineering (ASE) Bachelor Project on my projects section.
+You will also be able to see the live DEMO for this on my LinkedIn Page as github does not support large files.

 ## Files and Descriptions